Family Art Activities

 And check out Flow, a motion painting machine where you create two moving layers ("paths") of color and design that will play simultaneously.

-And that's not all...You can go to the Art Zone to see all the other interactive art activities.
+And that's not all...You can learn more about the NGAkids Art Zone for iPad.

 Playdough Can Be Fun For The Whole Family